missionpinball/mpf-docs/running/index.rst

 Understanding how this works
 ----------------------------

-Starting in MPF 0.30, when you install MPF, the command ``mpf`` is registered with your system.
-You can open a command prompt and run "mpf", by itself, from anywhere.
+When you install MPF, the command ``mpf`` is registered with your system.
+Then you can open a command prompt and run "mpf" from any folder.

 There are several sub-commands you can specify when you run MPF.
 You specify a sub-command by running ``mpf <command>``.
 (Some mpf commands take additional